Secure Software Leasing from Standard Assumptions: Introduction

 \paragraph{SSL and copy-protection.} Quantum software copy-protection~\cite{CCC:Aaronson09} is a closely related notion to SSL.
 Quantum copy-protection guarantees the following.
 When adversaries are given a copy-protected circuit for computing $C$, they cannot create two (possibly entangled) quantum states, both of which can be used to compute $C$.
 Here, adversaries are not required to output a quantum state that follows an honest evaluation algorithm $\run$ (they can use an arbitrary evaluation algorithm $\run^\prime$).
 Software copy-protection can be crucial technology to prevent software piracy since users lose software if they re-distribute it.
 Quantum copy-protection for some circuits class is also known to yield public-key quantum money~\cite{CoRR:AarLiuZha20}.

-Although SSL looks weaker than copy-protection,\footnote{Ananth and La Placa claim that copy-protection implies SSL.
-This claim is true if we slightly modify the security definition of SSL.
-If we use the original security definition~\cite[Definition 36]{CoRR:AnaLaP}, they are incomparable.} it has useful applications such as limited-time use software, recalling buggy software, preventing drain of propriety software from malicious employees~\cite{CoRR:AnaLaP}.
+Although SSL is weaker than copy-protection, SSL (with even finite-term security) has useful applications such as limited-time use software, recalling buggy software, preventing drain of propriety software from malicious employees~\cite{EC:AnaLaP21}.
 SSL makes software distribution more controllable.
 In addition, achieving SSL could be a crucial stepping stone to achieve quantum software copy-protection.

+\ryo{I added the following paragraph from the EC21 rebuttal.} One motivative example of (finite-term secure) SSL is a video game platform.
+A user can borrow a video game title from a company and enjoy it on an appropriate platform (like Xbox of Microsoft).
+After the user returned the title, s/he cannot enjoy it on the appropriate platform.
+The title is not guaranteed to work on another (irregular) platform.
+Thus, SSL is a useful tool in this use case.

 \paragraph{(Im)possibility of SSL and copy-protection.} Although SSL and software copy-protection have many useful applications, there are few positive results on them.
 Aaronson observed that learnable functions could not be copy-protected~\cite{CCC:Aaronson09}.
 He also constructed a copy-protection scheme for arbitrary unlearnable Boolean functions relative to a quantum oracle and two \emph{heuristic} copy-protection schemes for point functions in the standard model~\cite{CCC:Aaronson09}.
 Aaronson, Liu, and Zhang constructed a quantum copy-protection scheme for unlearnable functions relative to classical oracles~\cite{CoRR:AarLiuZha20}.
 There is no secure quantum copy-protection scheme with a reduction-based proof \emph{without classical/quantum oracles}.
 We do not know how to implement such oracles under cryptographic assumptions in the previous works.